paazmaya/kanji-2965-CNN-ETL9G/RESEARCH.md

 3.  **[igraph](https://python.igraph.org/) (Python)**: The `igraph` Python package is mentioned for graph construction and projection tasks related to connectivity analysis.
 This could be relevant in advanced ideograph recognition systems that model relationships or structure beyond individual characters.

-## III.
-Libraries for Implementing Specific Techniques
+## 5. Libraries for Implementing Specific Techniques

 1.  **Dynamic Time Warping (DTW) and Kernels**: The concept of integrating DTW kernels with Support Vector Machines (SVMs) is discussed for handling variable-sized sequential data in online handwriting recognition (Advances in online handwritten recognition in the last decades, Ghosh, Sen, Obaidullah, et al., 2022).
 While DTW is a concept, its implementation often relies on specialized libraries, although Python implementations exist outside of the provided sources.

 2.  **Markov Random Field (MRF) and Hidden Markov Models (HMM)**: These statistical models, used in radical-based and hierarchical systems for Kanji and related scripts (Advances in online handwritten recognition in the last decades, Ghosh, Sen, Obaidullah, et al., 2022), are typically implemented using dedicated libraries or custom solutions within Python, though the sources do not name specific Python implementations.

-### Summary of Implementable Concepts
+## 6. Summary of Implementable Concepts

 The most efficient methods for Kanji recognition mentioned, such as those relying on: